-EXECUTIVE COMPENSATION COMMITTEE.
+Executive Compensation Committee.
 The Board of Directors has established an Executive Compensation Committee consisting of a majority of Independent Directors.
 The Executive Compensation Committee is charged with determining compensation for the Company's executive officers.
 Messrs.
 Africk, Benton and Stanley K. Tanger currently serve on the Executive Compensation Committee, with Mr. Africk serving as chairman.
-During 1998, there were two meetings of the Executive Compensation Committee.
+During 1999, there were two meetings of the Executive Compensation Committee.

-SHARE AND UNIT OPTION COMMITTEE.
+Share and Unit Option Committee.
 The Board of Directors has established a Share and Unit Option Committee ("Option Committee") consisting of three Independent Directors.
 The Option Committee administers the Company's Share Option Plan and the Operating Partnership's Unit Option Plan.
 Messrs.
 Benton, Africk and Robinson currently serve on the Option Committee, with Mr. Benton serving as chairman.
-During 1998, there were two meetings of the Option Committee.
+During 1999, there was one meeting of the Option Committee.